dequelabs/attest-release-scripts/README.md

     --dockerfile=[path]    Path to the Dockerfile (defaults to ".")
-    --docker-args=[args]   Arguments to pass to `docker build` --suffix=[suffix]      Suffix to add to the image tag
+    --docker-args=[args]   Arguments to pass to `docker build` --suffix=[suffix]      Suffix to add to the image tag --force                Force the script to push a "dev" image
 ```

+The `--force` flag is useful for testing Docker deployments.
+It should only be used in "special" scenarios (eg repository/service setup).

 **Examples**